Watch: 100-pound mom of 4 inhales burgers in record time

 The mother of four was already ranked the number one independent competitive eater in the world and now, she's topped her own record.

-During the contest, the Sacramento resident beat out 12 other contestants, by downing her stack of seven 55 ounce burgers in 1 minutes 25 seconds - shaving 12 seconds off of her previous record.
+During the contest, the Sacramento resident beat out 12 other contestants, by downing her stack of seven patties - 55 ounces of ground beef - in 1 minutes 25 seconds - shaving 12 seconds off of her previous record.

 Pretty impressive for someone who only weighs 100 pounds.